Dejulia489/WindowsServiceManager/README.md

 #### Required Fields

+1. **Deployment Type** - Deploying with either an Agent or a Deployment Group Target.
-1. **Service Name** - The name of the Windows Service installed on the Deployment Group Target.
+2. **Service Name** - The name of the Windows Service installed on the Deployment Group Target.
-2. **Artifact Path** - The path to the Artifact that contains the Windows Service binaries.
+3. **Artifact Path** - The path to the Artifact that contains the Windows Service binaries.
-3. **Timeout** - The number of seconds to wait for the service to stop.
+4. **Timeout** - The number of seconds to wait for the service to stop.

+#### Required Fields with Agent Deployment Type

+1. **Machines** - Provide a comma separated list of machine IP addresses or FQDNs.
+Or provide output variable of other tasks.
+Eg: $(variableName).
+2. **Admin Login** - Administrator login for the target machines.
+3. **Password** - Password for administrator login for the target machines.
+It can accept variable defined in Build/Release definitions as '$(passwordVariable)'.
+You may mark variable type as 'secret' to secure it.

 #### Advanced Fields